 - 21.08 Since the AI December 2005 report, the following arrests, detentions and incidents have been reported.
 Release International, in an undated webpage but which refers to September 2005, states detentions as "up to 1800 Christians" [84a] (p1);: "Government restrictions make it difficult to determine the precise number of religious prisoners, but the number of long-term prisoners continues."
 [4g] (p3); The USIRF 2007 report notes: "While many were ostensibly jailed for evasion of military conscription, significant numbers were being held solely for their religious beliefs, and some were held in harsh conditions that included extreme temperature fluctuations.
 There were reports of torture.
 Many were required to recant their religious beliefs as a precondition of release."
-[41] (p3) - 21.09 Recent reports of arrests have included an AI Urgent Action regarding "40 pastors, elders, and leading laymen from five of Eritrea's banned Protestant churches" in late December 2005 (Voices of the Martyrs) [87a]; 75 Evangelicals detained on 17 February 2006 (Amnesty International) [5i]; and on 23 May 2006, 54 college students were arrested (Release-Eritrea).
+[41] (p3) - 21.09 Reports of arrests have included an AI Urgent Action regarding "40 pastors, elders, and leading laymen from five of Eritrea's banned Protestant churches" in late December 2005 (Voices of the Martyrs (VOM)) [87a]; 75 Evangelicals detained on 17 February 2006 (Amnesty International) [5i]; and on 23 May 2006, 54 college students were arrested (Release-Eritrea).
 [31d] On 25 August 2006, Release-Eritrea filed a report stating that one in ten Eritreans are now in detention, and that arrests had continued throughout August 2006 adding "at least 29 Eritrean Christians" to the total detained.
-[31g] A Voice of the Martyrs article of 1 November 2006 adds 150 arrested in late October 2006, totalling 2,087 Eritreans arrested for their religious beliefs, mainly Christians but also some Muslims.
+[31g] A VOM article of 1 November 2006 adds 150 arrested in late October 2006, totalling 2,087 Eritreans arrested for their religious beliefs, mainly Christians but also some Muslims.
 [87e] The same source adds a report dated 25 January 2007 that notes a further 68 Christians arrested in early January 2007.
-[87f] VOM also reported on 26 February 2007 the death of a Christian in the Adi-Nefase military confinement facility, located just outside Assab: the third Christian to die in Government detention since October 2006, (also reported by VOM on 23 October 2006 [87d]) according to the source.
-[87g] CSW reported a new development on 8 June 2007, of children of Christians being detained as well as their parents in arrests in Decemhare on 27 May 2007.
+[87f] VOM also reported on 26 February 2007 the death of a Christian in the Adi-Nefase military confinement facility, located just outside Assab: the third Christian to die in Government detention since October 2006, (also reported by VOM on 23 October 2006 [87d]) Christian Solidarity Worldwide (CSW) reported a new development on 8 June 2007, of children of Christians being detained as well as their parents in arrests in Decemhare on 27 May 2007.
 [67e] The USIRF report for 2007 states: "The Government did not excuse individuals who objected to military conscription for religious reasons or reasons of conscience, nor did it provide for alternative national service."
-[4I] (p3) - 21.10 People detained as religious prisoners of conscience are reported to be subject to the same or similar abuses as other prisoners.
-The AI report December 2005 gives an account in Section 8 "Torture and ill-treatment of religious prisoners of conscience".
-[51] (p17-18) The USSD report for 2005 summarises known practices:
+[4] (p3) People detained as religious prisoners of conscience are reported to be subject to the same or similar abuses as other prisoners.
+The AI report December 2005 gives an account in Section 8 of "Torture and ill-treatment of religious prisoners of conscience".
+[51] (p17-18) The USSD report for 2007 also summarises known techniques of torture of those detained for their religious beliefs.
+[4m] (p2, section 2c)